 Briefly, complete application packages will include:

-- Research proposal and project plan submitted using the research template.
-Please review the guidance for using the template.
+- Research proposal and project plan submitted using the research template: Review the guidance for using the template.

 Review Process and Tentative Timeline